mylastore/koa-api/README.md

 - User creates an account
 - User verifies email
 - User logs in
-- The server sends and `accessToken`
+- The server sets both `token` and `refreshToken` on a secure cookie
-- We take the `accessToken` and decode it using `jwt-decode`.
+- We take the `token` and decode it using `jwt-decode`.
 This gets us the logged-in user's information`
-- Each protected endpoint will be expecting you to attach the `accessToken`
+- If the token expires and the refreshToken is still valid we issue a new token.

 ### PM2